TurBoss/blt/doc/scale.rst

   **-max** *maxValue*
-    Specifies the maximum value of the scale. *MaxValue* is floating point number that represent's the scale's maximum value.
+    Specifies the maximum value of the scale. *MaxValue* is floating point number that represents the scale's maximum value.
 Depending upon the **-loose** option, this value may be the displayed at the end of the axis.
 The default is "".

   **-min** *minValue*
-    Specifies the minimum value of the scale. *MinValue* is floating point number that represent's the scale's minimum value.
+    Specifies the minimum value of the scale. *MinValue* is floating point number that represents the scale's minimum value.
 Depending upon the **-loose** option, this value may be the displayed at the end of the axis.
 The default is "".